-I make art to communicate what I cannot communicate with words: what I need to say about it all; what's going on in the world around us; what I cannot fix; what I wish I could make different with my paint or clay, metal – or the sledge hammer my husband gave me.
+I make art to communicate what I cannot communicate with words: what I need to say about it all; what's going on in the world around us; what I cannot fix; what I wish I could make different with my paint or wood, metal – or the sledge hammer my husband gave me.
 I work desperately hard at it all – hands first: putting on – taking off, scraping, sanding, sawing, soldering, pounding.
-It takes a whole lot of passion and persistence when you are trying so desperately to trade ashes for beauty
+It takes a whole lot of passion and persistence when you are trying so desperately to trade ashes for beauty.

 > PETER FRANK ESSAY ON JOHNSON